My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 Sure, you can type in some words or phrases, but composing emails, writing essays, or even crafting a decent text message in your target language?
 You're on your own.

-And let’s not forget about listening comprehension.
+And let's not forget about listening comprehension.
 Both apps use clear, slow speech in their audio.
-That's great for beginners, but for real native speakers?
+That's great for beginners learning their target language, but for real native speakers?
 They mumble, they use slang, and they speak at lightning speed.
 Neither Babbel nor Rosetta Stone truly prepares you for that.

 Here's the kicker: language learning isn't linear.
 It's messy, it's complex, and it requires a variety of approaches.
 Babbel and Rosetta Stone both present language learning as a neat, orderly process.Â